-This article points you to all relevant resources if you want to set up a instant feedback for the first time:
+This article points you to all relevant resources if you want to create an instant feedback culture for the first time:

-- "Praise" can be private or public.
-If you choose to give public praise, it will appear in your company's praise feed and - if your company has enabled our Slack integration - will be pushed to a dedicated Slack channels where other colleagues can see it.
+- 'Praise' can be private or public.
+If you choose to give public praise, it will appear in your company's praise feed and - if your company has enabled our Slack integration - will be pushed to a dedicated Slack channel where other colleagues can see it.

 - Now you're ready for your first feedback session.
-On the Instant Feedback tab, click the Feedback button for any user to start a feedback session.
+On the Instant Feedback tab, click the 'Actions' button and choose 'Give Feedback'.
+You can select any user to start a feedback session.
 You can provide a general comment and evaluate the employee on individual skills.
-By default, you will see an algorithmic selection of relevant skills to evaluate which you can always change by clicking "Pick specific" (see detailed article).
+By default, you will see an algorithmic selection of relevant skills to evaluate.
+You can choose any number of skills to assess.

 - Just as you can give feedback to any colleague, you can also run self-reflections (see article), the results of which are only visible to you.

-- Aggregated results of your feedback are visible on your Home tab.
-If you click on any skill, you will see a timeline comparing feedback and self-reflections over time (see article).
-You will also see individual feedback messages in the sidebar and can add comments or like them.
+- Aggregated results of your feedback are displayed in a radar chart on your home dashboard under the Development tab.
+Via the link to the Development Framework you can click to "show context & past feedback" to view a timeline comparing feedback and self-reflections over time (see article).
+You will also see your individual development goals.

-- Managers and admins can also see aggregated stats for individual teams (for managers) or the entire company on the "Analytics" tab.
+- Users, managers, and admins can also see aggregated stats for individual teams (for managers) or the entire company on the 'Analytics' tab.
 These results are anonymized and only visible once a certain number of people have received feedback (learn more here).

-- Recommend reading: Our interview with Claudia Braun on building a successful feedback culture.
+- Recommended reading: Our interview with Claudia Braun on building a successful feedback culture.